nordicstyle/alexg/_posts/2017-05-23-bayesian_deep_learning_for_safe_ai.md

 To effectively understand this data, we need deep learning.
 But deep learning struggles to model uncertainty.

 In this post I'm going to introduce a resurging field known as Bayesian deep learning (BDL), which provides a deep learning framework which can also model uncertainty.
-BDL can acheive state-of-the-art results, while also understanding uncertainty.
+BDL can achieve state-of-the-art results, while also understanding uncertainty.
 I'm going to explain the different types of uncertainty and show how to model them.
 Finally, I'll discuss a recent result which shows how to use uncertainty to weight losses for multi-task deep learning.
 The material for this blog post is mostly taken from my two recent papers: